 On August 16, 2022, the U.S. enacted the Inflation Reduction Act of 2022, which, among other things, implements a 15% minimum tax on book income of certain large corporations, a 1% excise tax on net stock repurchases and several tax incentives to promote clean energy.
-Based on the Company's current analysis of the provisions, the Company does not believe this legislation will have a material impact on its Consolidated Financial Statements.
+This legislation did not have a material impact on the Consolidated Financial Statements.